Razorblade Suitcase

+In 2025, Lauryn Schaffner of Loudwire named the album the best post-grunge release of 1996.

 Recording and production

 Gavin Rossdale wrote most of the songs for Razorblade Suitcase in under one month.
 "Swallowed", along with others from the album, were written while on the road.
 In an interview with the Deseret News published on 2 January 1997, Rossdale explained:

 "I was trying to write songs while my life was falling apart.
 While my longtime girlfriend of five years was leaving and packing in one room, I was writing in the other room."

 The band chose Steve Albini to produce the album.
 In an interview with Spin during the final stages of the recording process Rossdale was quoted as saying that Albini "has been more important to me in terms of records I've listened to than any other person."
 Around the same time Albini declared that he put more time and energy into Razorblade Suitcase than he had with any previous albums.

 Content

 Described as a grunge album by Entertainment Weekly, Razorblade Suitcase invited strong comparisons to the music of Nirvana, whose final album In Utero had been produced by Albini in 1993.
 "Swallowed" and "Bonedriven" in particular conjured a description of "irresistibly reminiscent" of Nirvana.
 "Straight No Chaser" was opined by The A.V.
 Club to be the "sister ballad" to the band's earlier hit "Glycerine".

 Nicholas Slayton of Medium opined that the lyrics of Razorblade Suitcase "focused on three main ideas and problems": being trapped in situations with no way out, fallout from relationships, and loneliness.